yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![In the Function Apps section, Functions is selected, and the Plus symbol to its right is circled.](media/image106.png "Function Apps section")

-8. Select In-portal as the development environment in the getting started blade,  and select the Continue button.
+8. Select **In-portal** as the development environment in the getting started blade, and select the **Continue** button.

     ![In the getting started Choose a Development Environment step, In-portal is circled](media/create-function-choose-env.png "Getting started page")

-9. Select More templates and then select the Finish and continue button.
+9. Select **More templates** and then select the **Finish and view templates** button.

     ![More templates is circled and the Finish and view templates button is selected.](media/view-more-templates.png "View more function templates")

-10. Select Azure Queue Storage trigger and then select install when the warning that extensions are required is displayed.
+10. Select **Azure Queue Storage trigger** and then select install when the warning that extensions are required is displayed.

     ![Azure Queue Storage is circled and Install is selected within the extensions required warning screen.](media/install-extensions-warning.png "Install Queue Storage Extensions")